Burgoo/Sisyphus/README.md

 Using Visual Studio Code

-Using the PHP Server to serve content via localhost:3000
+Extension : PHP Server to serve content via localhost:3000.
+Make sure you visit the file > preferences > settings > php server settings to configure the location of php .

 php server has the following pallete commands